What is the lesson price?

 Of course it is never obliged to do examinations, but for kids working towards something, can be a stimulating factor.

 You learn step by step the technical aspects of piano playing, for example how to use fingers the right way, about arm movements, the sitting position at the piano and how it effects your playing.
 Beginners will learn to read notes and learn which fingerings to choose in simple piano pieces.
 I make use of different available piano methods, such as John Thompson, Hal Leonard, Bastien Piano Education, Faber Piano Adventures or Alfred’s Piano Method.
 And a very nice series for very young beginners is Dogs and Birds Piano Books.
 In this method, the notes are given animal names that are sung along while playing.
 Very well designed method and works very well for young beginners (only available in English).
 I do not use the same methods with every student, some methods start with reading notes on the staff while other methods start from finger numbers fixed on a predetermined position on the keyboard.
 The more you progress the more we we leave methods behind and work from repertoire pieces.
-I wrote my own method with technical exercises from elementary to highly advanced exercises.
+I am the writer of a method for piano technique from elementary to highly advanced piano technique.
+The method is called Super Fingers available on Piano Fantasy.
 These are important and can be fun too.
 Further we pay attention to different techniques of learning to speed up your learning process to make faster progress.

 Sing the melodies that play on the piano, this is essential for a good musical memory and makes you feel the music more naturally.
 You’ll learn about interpretation and how we come to an interpretation of a music piece.
 You’ll learn about the different playing techniques, for example legato and staccato techniques, playing with the weight of the arm, about finger articulation, applying dynamics (playing stronger or softer) and creating different shades of color on the piano.
 And much more…